scorpido74/azure-docs.nl-nl/articles/load-balancer/load-balancer-distribution-mode.md

       </InputEndpoint>
     </LoadBalancedEndpointList>

-Zoals eerder beschreven, stel de `LoadBalancerDistribution` element sourceIP voor 2-tuple affiniteit, sourceIPProtocol voor relatie met 3-tuple of none voor geen relatie met (5-tuple affiniteit).
+As previously described, set the `LoadBalancerDistribution` element to sourceIP for two-tuple affinity, sourceIPProtocol for three-tuple affinity, or none for no affinity (five-tuple affinity).

 #### <a name="response"></a>Antwoord